mdsol-share/crichton/doc/data_descriptors.md

 The YAML keys, which appear directly under the `semantics`/`parameters` property, are the ALPS IDs of the individual descriptors.
 Therefore, they must be unique within the document.
 You can use the `name` property to specify the semantic name that will be used in a response.
 Otherwise, the ID is the name of the associated attribute in the representation of the resource.

 * \[descriptor_key\] - A YAML key that is the unique ID of the associated ALPS profile.
-   * `doc` - Required.
+   * `doc` - REQUIRED.
 The description of the semantic descriptor.
-   * `name` - Optional.
+   * `name` - OPTIONAL.
 The name associated with the related element in a response. `Name` overrides the ID of the descriptor as the default name.
-   * `type` - Optional.
+   * `type` - OPTIONAL.
 The type of the descriptor.
 For data-related descriptors, only use `semantic`.
 When you group data descriptors under `semantics` or `parameters` tags, the underlying `type` is `semantic`.
-   * `href` - Required.
+   * `href` - REQUIRED.
 The underlying ALPS profile, which either represents another resource or a primitive profile.
 See [Primitive Profiles](primitive_profiles.md) for more information.
-   * `sample` - Recommended.
+   * `sample` - RECOMMENDED.
 A sample data value for use in generating sample representations by media-type.
    * `embed` - Indicates that the resource should be embedded in a response either inline or as a link.
       Valid values for `embed` include the following:
        - `single` - Default value when you do not specify another value.